JHC521PJJ/tensorrt/README.md

-# See Master for details
+# See master for details